wh1sky02/JCU-GYM/User_stories.md

 | 8  | AI Workout Trainer     | As a user, I want personalized workout suggestions to improve my performance.                        | Low      | 5              | Future       |

 ---
+## User Stories (Backlog)

+- [ ] **User Registration** | Priority: High | Estimate: 3 days
+  - *Description*: As a new gym user, I want to register securely online so that I can access gym facilities and services.

+- [ ] **Session Booking** | Priority: High | Estimate: 4 days
+  - *Description*: As a gym user, I want to browse available gym sessions and book a timeslot in advance so that I can plan my gym visits ahead of time.

+- [ ] **Admin User Management** | Priority: High | Estimate: 3 days
+  - *Description*: As an admin, I want to view and manage registered gym users so that I can verify and control access to the gym system.

+- [ ] **Manage Bookings** | Priority: Medium | Estimate: 3 days
+  - *Description*: As a gym user, I want to view my upcoming bookings and cancel future sessions (not on the same day) so that I can manage my gym attendance more flexibly.

+- [ ] **Booking Statistics** | Priority: Medium | Estimate: 4 days
+  - *Description*: As an admin, I want to see gym usage data and booking trends so that I can monitor system usage and optimize session availability.

+- [ ] **Session Reminders** | Priority: Medium | Estimate: 3 days
+  - *Description*: As a gym user, I want to receive a reminder before my booked session so that I don't miss my workouts.

+- [ ] **Virtual Gym Tour** | Priority: Low | Estimate: 2 days
+  - *Description*: As a gym user, I want to explore a virtual tour of the gym facilities online so that I can familiarize myself with the gym layout and equipment before visiting.

+---

 ## 🧭 Iteration Breakdown